Wales Green Party: Devolution era (1999–present)

 In July 2018, the party held a vote on whether to split from the GPEW to form a separate organisation.
 Of those members who voted, 65% voted against the proposal, despite the leader Grenville Ham campaigning for independence.
 In October 2020, party members voted that they would campaign to support Welsh independence if a referendum was called on the matter, with party leader Anthony Slaughter arguing that many green policies could not be implemented in Wales without further devolved powers or independence.

 In September 2021, Matt Townsend called for the party to become independent from its Westminster counterpart, despite members voting against it three years earlier.
 Writing in Bright Green, Townsend pointed out that the Scottish and Northern Irish Green parties were both independent from the GPEW.
 "This has left Wales as one of very few nations around the world to not have its own Green Party," he said.
 Townsend also noted that whilst the Scottish Greens had now entered government with the SNP, the Wales Green Party failed to win any seats at the 2021 Senedd election.
 Slaughter told Nation.Cymru in August 2023 that, with the expansion of the Senedd in 2026, he expected Green MSs to be elected for the first time.

 In their manifesto for the 2024 United Kingdom general election, the party committed itself to Welsh independence, and would first seek for the Senedd to have equal powers to the Scottish Parliament as a first step.
 In September 2024, the party said that the steel industry should be publicly owned.

+Paul Rock and Anthony Slaughter were elected in the 2026 Senedd election as the first MSs from the Green Party.